wp-plugins/awesome-filterable-portfolio/readme.txt

 == Description ==

 Awesome Filterable Portfolio allows designers, artists, photographers to create, manage and publish a very modern and outstanding filterable portfolio that can be filtered using smooth animations.
+Set up, customize and publish your portfolio within just a few minutes.

 <h4>Features</h4>
 * Order Categories